euank/qQqq/README.md

 through cells and implement looping constructs.
 I thought I had already done that, but looking at the code I guess not.

+Basically, Qq signals that the next characters will be significant as well so it needs to read more to figure out what it could be.
+One way to do this would be to encode it as Qq, and then the Q-encoded size of the significant characters followed by said characters.
+I might do that.

 ## Preprocessing

 For the interpreter to be as stable as possible, it was necessary to create a